-"Seminars" in the third year are faculty-led course designed to introduce students to research in a particular area of economics.
+"Seminars 1" in the third year and "Seminars 2" in the first semester of the fourth year are faculty-led course designed to introduce students to research in a particular area of economics.
 Each Seminar is limited to a small number of participants with preference given to economics and provide a good opportunities to enhance the specialized knowledge and to learn how to conduct academic research.

-Submission of a graduation thesis in the fourth year is also available.
+Submission of a graduation thesis in the second semester of the fourth year is required.
 Through the preparation of a graduation thesis, students will develop the ability to apply and discuss their specialized knowledge as well as to give presentations.

-Start of the program / Admission conditions Students on the Day Course in the School of Economics will start this Program from the first year.
+5. Start of the program / Admission conditions

+Students on the Day Course in the School of Economics will start this Program from the first year.